Subject Matter Expert Jobs in USA with Visa Sponsorship

 Can I get an H-1B as a subject matter expert if I didn't win the lottery?

 Yes, if you qualify for a cap-exempt employer or an O-1A visa.
-Universities, nonprofit research organizations, and government-affiliated institutions are exempt from the H-1B cap.
+Universities, nonprofit research organizations, and government-affiliated institutions are exempt from the H-1B visa cap.
 Alternatively, subject matter experts with documented exceptional achievement in their field, published research, awards, expert testimony, or leadership in recognized organizations, may be eligible for O-1A, which has no lottery.

 How do I find employers who actively sponsor subject matter experts?